rbuchberger/jekyll_picture_tag/docs/users/liquid_tag/examples.md

   {% picture {{ page.some_liquid_variable }} %}
   ```

-  * Select the blog_index markup preset, use liquid variables, and wrap the
+  * Select the blog_index preset, use liquid variables, and wrap the image in an
-  image in an anchor tag (link):
+  anchor tag (link):
   ```
   {% picture blog_index {{ post.image }} --link {{ post.url }} %}
   ```